roymartinezblanco/roymartinez.dev/_posts/2019-08-30-cookieless-mpulse.md

 The proposed solution is to make mPulse cookieless for the users that opt-out of having any cookies getting set on their browser.

-***Warning*: TThis means we lose session data but we don't lose all visibility into their performance and other insights captured by mPulse.**
+***Warning*: This means we lose session data but we don't lose all visibility into their performance and other insights captured by mPulse.**

 To do so, all we need to do is create a new Property Manager rule that matches when the opt-out cookie exists and create a second mPulse behavior within it.
 In this mPulse behavior set the config override to remove the RT cookie with the following snippet.